eslint/eslint/docs/src/use/core-concepts/glossary.md

 The current configuration file format for ESLint.

-The ["Legacy" config format](#legacy-config) allowed nesting configuration files in sub-directories within a project.
+Flat config files are named in the format `eslint.config.(c|m)?js`.
 "Flat" config files are named as such because all nesting must be done in one configuration file.

-Flat config files are named in the format `eslint.config.(c|m)?js`.
+In contrast, the ["Legacy" config format](#legacy-config) allowed nesting configuration files in sub-directories within a project.

 You can read more about the motivations behind flat configurations in [ESLint's new config system, Part 2: Introduction to flat config](https://eslint.org/blog/2022/08/new-config-system-part-2).